Top 10 Reasons to Drive to the Moroccan Desert

 Camels aren’t remotely comfortable as a means of transportation, but riding them in the desert — for a short amount of time, at least — is amazingly fun.

 Camps in Erg Chebbi take many forms, some more glamorous than others.
-We loved comfy our yurt at Caravanserai Camp, and the music around the fire at night was an added bonus.
+We loved our comfy yurt at Caravanserai Camp, and the music around the fire at night was an added bonus.

 6 Reasons to Drive to the Desert